Abd-007/Switch-Emulators-Guide/Ryujinx.md

 ***If you want a more detailed guide, you can find Ryujinx's own guide [here](https://github.com/Ryujinx/Ryujinx/wiki/Ryujinx-Setup-&-Configuration-Guide)***

-***If you still have a problem after following this guide and want help, please join our guilded server and ask there.
+***If you still have a problem after following this guide and want help, please join our Discord server and ask there.
 It is easier to help there, as we have more resources and people available.
-You can join the*** [***server by clicking here***](https://www.guilded.gg/i/2OOm9RX2)
+You can join the*** [***server by clicking here***](https://discord.gg/87bsZWwF3X)

 # Download Instructions (IMPORTANT)